kleene-project/docs/building/snapshots.md

 > **Tip**
 >
-> Every time a snapshot is created during a build Kleene prints a message
+> Every time a snapshot is created during a build, Kleene prints a message
-> `--> Snapshot created: @<image-id>` exemplified by the failed build output.
+> `--> Snapshot created: @<image-id>` exemplified by the previous failed
+> build output.
 > You can create new images and containers using these image-snapshots as
 > parent-images.
 {: .tip }